pascomnet/documentation/site/content/gateways/vpn-connector/_index.en.md

 ### Change Transit Network (optional)

 Should you wish to use a different Transit Network other than 172.16.23.0/24, you can configure this under the following menu points {{< ui-button "Appliance" >}} >{{< ui-button "System Settings" >}}* and editing the parameter **sys.vpn.transit.network**.
-Simply use the search tool to search from the parameter.
+Simply use the search tool to search for the parameter.

 ### pascom Instance